BlankSlateCode/wp-insella/README.md

 $ php -r "readfile('https://getcomposer.org/installer');" | php -d allow_url_fopen=On
 ```

-This should populate the `wp` directory with all the WordPress files.

 ### Install and configure WordPress files

 ```
-$ php -d allow_url_fopen=On composer.phar install
+$ php -d allow_url_fopen=On composer.phar create-project ianchanning/wordpress-insella .
 $ cp wp-config-skeleton.php wp-config.php
 ```

+This should populate the `wp` directory with all the WordPress files.

 Edit `wp-config.php` with your database config and [salts](https://api.wordpress.org/secret-key/1.1/salt/).